Fundamental Cosmic Anisotropy and its Ramifications I: Killing vector fields and constructing their metric: Deriving the result

+We now narrow our symmetry considerations down to the case of interest, namely that of a 4-dimensional pseudo-Riemannian manifold $(\mathcal{M},g)$. \begin{mydef}[Spatial homogeneity] We say that if $(\mathcal{M},g)$ permits a KLA of dimension 3 transitive on spatial hypersurfaces, then $(\mathcal{M},g)$ is \emph{spatially homogeneous}.
+We may also shorten this to homogeneous if it is clear from context that spatial homogeneity is meant.
 A surface of transitivity generated by such a KLA is called a \emph{spatial section}. \end{mydef} It is then clear that we should consider the spatial sections as ``space,'' with the remaining dimension fulfilling the role of ``time.''
-This gives rise to the split $\mathcal{M}=\mathbb{R}\times S$, a consequence of the assumption of global hyperbolicity that is often present in mathematical treatises of general relativity (e.g.\ \cite[Thm.\ 5.44]{landsman_foundations_2022}), and implicitly made in the study of cosmology.
-Using the symmetry language built up in the previous section, we can then articulate precisely what is meant with a Bianchi model. \begin{mydef}[Bianchi model] A \emph{Bianchi model} is a spatially homogeneous spacetime, with a KLA of dimension precisely 3. \end{mydef} \begin{myrem}[Differing nomenclature] One may also adhere to the definition that a Bianchi model is a spacetime which is spatially homogenous, without the dimensionality restriction.
-Under this definition, locally rotationally symmetric (LRS) Bianchi models (which have a KLA of dimension 4) and the FLRW models (dimension 6) will be special cases of Bianchi models, instead of being completely separated.
+This gives rise to the split $\mathcal{M}=\mathbb{R}\times S$, a consequence of the assumption of \emph{global hyperbolicity} that is often present in treatises of general relativity (e.g.\ \cite[Thm.\ 5.44]{landsman_foundations_2022}, \cite[\S4.2.1]{gourgoulhon_31_2012}), and implicitly made in the study of cosmology.
+Using the symmetry language built up in the previous section, we can then articulate precisely what is meant with a Bianchi model. \begin{mydef}[Bianchi model] A \emph{Bianchi model} is a spatially homogeneous spacetime, with a KLA of dimension precisely 3. \end{mydef} \begin{myrem}[Differing nomenclature] One may also adhere to the definition that a Bianchi model is a spacetime which is spatially homogeneous, without the dimensionality restriction.
+Under this definition, locally rotationally symmetric (LRS) Bianchi models and Kantowski-Sachs models \cite{kantowski_spatially_1966, goncalves_kantowski-sachs_2022} (which have a KLA of dimension 4) and the FLRW models (dimension 6) will be special cases of Bianchi models, instead of being completely separated.
 Since for our purposes we wish to restrict to three-dimensional KLAs, we make the additional dimensionality requirement. \end{myrem} In view of equation \eqref{eq:total-isom-dim}, it follows immediately that a Bianchi model is completely anisotropic.
-Furthermore, the vector fields which compose the KLA \emph{form a frame} for the tangent space $T_pS$ for all $p\in S$: indeed, if somewhere they did not form a frame, then locally the spatial section would be of a dimension smaller than 3, which is not possible due to \eqref{eq:total-isom-dim}. \begin{myrem}[Different choices $q$, $s$] Effectively in the definition of Bianchi models we prescribed dimensions for the isotropy subgroup and surfaces of transitivity.
+Furthermore, the vector fields which compose the KLA \emph{define a frame} for the tangent space $T_pS$ for all $p\in S$: indeed, if somewhere they did not define a frame, then locally the spatial section would be of a dimension smaller than 3, which is not possible due to \eqref{eq:total-isom-dim}. \begin{myrem}[Different choices $q$, $s$ in \eqref{eq:total-isom-dim}] Effectively in the definition of Bianchi models we prescribed dimensions for the isotropy subgroup and surfaces of transitivity.
 Since mathematically there is nothing special about these choices, others can be considered as well.
-For instance, \cite[\S5.2]{ellis_cosmological_2008} presents a table outlining the valid choices of dimensions, and the names of the resulting models. \end{myrem}
+For instance, \cite[\S5.2]{ellis_cosmological_2008} presents a table outlining the valid choices of dimensions, and the names of the resulting models (which includes the aforementioned LRS Bianchi models and Kantowski-Sachs models). \end{myrem}